petermatts/petermatts/Repos.md

   - count the number of times Jeremy Clarkson says "Yeeeeees" or "Jaaaag"
   - etc.
   - Issue is how to get the data...
+- ML Rubiks cube solver
+  - See how well we can train a machine learning model to solve a Rubik's cube
+  - Use the WCA scramble generator to generate scrambled cube states for training, validation, and testing
+  - Use neuralnets/transformers + reinforcement learning?
+  - Potential difficulties
+    - Measuring loss/distance from solved state (We know God's number is O(20) but a particular state will be difficult to evaluate)